shankarprashadji/Library/README.md

 ```

 - `addBook(e)`: This method use to add book on UI and other place.
-In this method user provide book details check and then do further operation.
+In this method check user provided book details and then do further operation.
 Also use Try-Catch-Finally Statements to handle error

 ### Try-Catch-Finally Statements